metrixorg/MetrixSDK-AndroidSample/README.en.md

 We use this broadcast receiver to retrieve the install referrer and pass it to our backend.

-If you are already using a multiple broadcast receiver for the  `INSTALL_REFERRER`  intent, follow below to add the Metrix broadcast receiver. you have implement your own broadcast receiver like this
+If you are already using a multiple broadcast receiver for the  `INSTALL_REFERRER`  intent, follow below to add the Metrix broadcast receiver.
+ If you have implemented your own broadcast receiver like this
  ```java
 public class InstallReceiver extends BroadcastReceiver {
     @Override